-- Minimise impact on the landscape by matching uses to existing conditions e.g. active and group experiences within degraded areas. - Encourage movement through the Park by establishing clear access points and primary nodes either end and clearly defined trails in between.

-01 Generally the proposed activation strategies can be undertaken as standalone projects that incrementally improve the Park, although some elements should be combined for economical 02 delivery and to provide a 'complete' experience at any given time, e.g. simultaneous delivery of primary trailheads either end of Park.
-Establish multiple themed walk/run trail experiences within the site, supporting this segment of the 03 Trail Town offering.
-Equestrian and MTB trails generally remain outside the site but are supported by connections and facilities at the edges.
-Draw visitors closer to the brook and into the northern pristine bushland to encourage people to explore more of the site and add layers to the experience.
-04 Develop the areas around the Mill Manager's House and No1 Mill to share benefits with uses of these buildings under separate leases, while allowing flexibility.
-In the interim these are heritage 'artefacts' that can be viewed and explored.
-05 • Infrastructure should aim to deliver best value for money, remain 'low key' and be easily maintained. heritage park • Provide some areas that can be secured for exclusive events with potential to generate revenue.
-06 05.06 SITE ACTIVATION STRATEGIES
+- Consider the Site as a walking place where use of the paths promotes connection with nature, thinking, and contemplation.
+The whole site is conceived as a labyrinth a meandering trail that immerses visitors in the landscape with things to discover. - Minimise impact on the landscape by matching uses to existing conditions (e. g. active and group experiences within degraded areas). - Encourage movement through the Site by establishing clear access points and primary nodes either end and clearly defined trails in between. - Generally, the proposed activation strategies can be undertaken as standalone projects that incrementally improve the Park, although some elements should be combined for economical delivery and to provide a complete experience at any given time (e. g. simultaneous delivery of primary trailheads either end of the Site). - Establish multiple themed walk/run trail experiences within the site, supporting this segment of the Trail Town offering.
+Equestrian and MTB trails generally remain outside the site but are supported by connections and facilities at the edges. - Draw visitors closer to the brook and into the northern pristine bushland to encourage people to explore more of the site and add layers to the experience. - Develop the areas around the Mill Managers House and No1 Mill to share benefits with uses of these buildings under separate leases, while allowing flexibility.
+In the interim these are heritage artefacts that can be viewed and explored. - Infrastructure should aim to deliver best value for money, remain low key and be easily maintained. - Provide some areas that can be secured for exclusive events with potential to generate revenue.